-Reality television junkies who have been missing "Jon & Kate Plus Eight" on TLC can tune into MTV's "The Real World: DC," the 23rd cycle of the show, which begins on December 30 and features eight strangers living in a mansion in Washington's Dupont Circle neighborhood.
+Reality television junkies who have been missing "Jon and Kate Plus Eight" on TLC can tune into MTV's "The Real World: DC," the 23rd cycle of the show, which begins on Dec.
+30 and features eight strangers living in a mansion in the capital's Dupont Circle.

-For more solemn reality programming, A&E offers a portal into the lives of folks battling two very different kinds of addictive behaviors: hoarding and drug abuse.Are you watching these shows?
-Which ones did we leave off?
+For those more interested in a heady dose of solemnity with their reality programming, A&E offers a portal into the lives of folks battling two very different kinds of addictions.

-And for "Glee" fans desperate for that musical fix, Nick Lachey hosts an a cappella singing competition on NBC called "Sing Off," which runs for four nights starting December 14.
+And for "Glee" fans desperate for that musical fix.
+NBC will debut the Nick Lachey hosted a cappella singing competition "Sing Off," a four-night event starting on Dec.
+14.

-Celebrity judges include Ben Folds of Ben Folds Five, Shawn Stockman of Boyz II Men and Nicole Scherzinger of The Pussycat Dolls.
+Celebrity judges set to critique the singing groups with their expertise are Ben Folds of Ben Folds Five, Shawn Stockman of Boyz II Men and Nicole Scherzinger of The Pussycat Dolls.
 Eight a cappella groups are set to compete for the $100,000 prize and an Epic Records/Sony recording contract.